 Falcon is an international oil and gas company engaged in the acquisition, exploration and development of unconventional and conventional oil and gas assets.
 The Company's interests are located in internationally diversified countries that are characterised by a high regional demand for energy and are close to existing infrastructure allowing rapid delivery of oil and gas to market.
-In each territory, the Company is partnered with a large, credible multinational energy company.

 Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas.
-Falcon seeks to add value to its assets by entering into farm-out arrangements with major oil and gas companies that will fully or partially carry Falcon through seismic and drilling work programmes.
+Falcon seeks to add value to its assets by entering into farmout arrangements with major oil and gas companies that will fully or partially carry Falcon through seismic and drilling work programmes.
 The Group's principal interests are located in two major underexplored basins in Australia and South Africa; and in Hungary, covering approximately 14.75 million gross acres in total.